 Appointments

-As of 1st April 2023, due to changes imposed by the Government to our GP contract we have changed the way that appointments are booked.
-If you need to see a GP please complete an eConsult which will be assessed and reviewed at first contact and you will be signposted to the appropriate appointment.
+Since 1st April 2023, due to changes made by the Government to our GP contract around having to offer specific appointments at time of contact, we have changed the way that appointments are booked.
+If you need to see a Nurse or other Healthcare professional, please call our reception team and ask to book your appointment.
+If you need a GP appointment please complete an eConsult (an online consultation) which will be assessed and reviewed at first contact and you will be signposted to the appropriate appointment.
+If you do not have access to the internet, please call or visit our reception team and they will be happy to complete the eConsult form for you.

 Thank you all for your patience and kindness to our staff in these busy times.